comparison · shottr

 DrawShot vs Shottr — an honest comparison

 Shottr is the most direct comparison to DrawShot.
-Both are macOS-native, both are free for individuals, both prioritize speed.
+Both are macOS-native, both are free for individuals, both prioritize speed — and both make my best free macOS screenshot tools list.
 If you're choosing between them, here's the honest breakdown.

 Short version: if you want a Swiss-army-knife capture tool with OCR, scrolling capture, and color picker all baked in today, pick Shottr.
 If you want the fastest annotation workflow with the cleanest tool surface and a toast stack that won't lose work, pick DrawShot.